opencog/learn/README.md

 sigma-algebra.
-Whenever a vector has the structure of a sigma algebra, it should be interpreted as a probability, and the similarity of two vectors is then given by (take your pick) the conditional probability, the Kullbak-Leibler divergence, the conditional or mutual entropy, the mutual information, etc. It is *NOT* given by the dot-product or the cosine angle!
+Whenever a vector has the structure of a sigma algebra, it should be interpreted as a probability, and the similarity of two vectors is then given by (take your pick) the conditional probability, the Kullback-Leibler divergence, the conditional or mutual entropy, the mutual information, etc. It is *NOT* given by the dot-product or the cosine angle!
 Note, BTW, that the mutual information does include a dot-product inside of it; it just has different normalization factors